MartenSkogh/MartenSkogh.github.io/index.md

 # Welcome to My Page

+Hello there!
+I am Mårten.
+Currently working on quantum computing and quantum testing at Chalmers Next Labs.
+Doing a bit of everything: coding, ML, lab work, IT, and outreach.

-I am Mårten, currently a PhD student at the Data Science and Modelling group at AstraZeneca, and at the [Rahmlab](https://rahmlab.com/) at Chalmers University of Technology in Gothenburg, Sweden.
-My research focuses on the use of quantum computing for solving problems in chemistry, with a current focus on non-Born-Oppenheimer dynamics.
+Previously I did an industrial PhD in quantum computing for ab-initio quantum chemistry at AstraZeneca and Chalmers University of Technology.
+My research focused on the use of quantum computing for solving problems in chemistry, with a later focus on non-Born-Oppenheimer dynamics.

-My background is in computational physics, but I have a broad set of interests in programming, electronics and science in general.
-I am also engaged in [Engineers Without Borders Sweden](https://ewb-swe.org), and have been involved for several years.
+My background is in computational physics, but I have a broad set of interests in programming, electronics, and science in general.
+Not a heavy user of my personal Github, but sometimes I do make a push or two.

 ## Recent Publications